nixworks/public/news/2010/08/14/index.md

 ##### Purdue University
 ### [Data from a study at Purdue University suggest that the 2010 Haiti earthquake was caused by a previously unknown fault line, as opposed to the Enriquillo Fault Line as was initially presumed. ](/news/2010/08/14/data-from-a-study-at-purdue-university-suggest-that-the-2010-haiti-earthquake-was-caused-by-a-previously-unknown-fault-line-as-opposed-to-t.md)
-_Context: Purdue University, 2010 Haiti earthquake, Enriquillo Fault Line_
+_Context: 2010 Haiti earthquake, Enriquillo Fault Line, Purdue University_

 ## [Previous Day...](/news/2010/08/13/index.md)